nstack/nstack/Contributor_Agreement.md

 **Agreed and accepted on my behalf and on behalf of my organization**

-Our contributor agreement is based on the [mongoDB contributor agreement] (https://www.mongodb.com/legal/contributor-agreement).
+Our contributor agreement is based on the [mongoDB contributor agreement](https://www.mongodb.com/legal/contributor-agreement).